KetchuppOfficial/Hash_Table/README.md

 ![Cringe_1](Not_Optimized/Hash_Research/Cringe-1.png)

-This function is obviously the worst hash function ever because only one list is filled with elements.
+**Cringe_1** is obviously the worst hash function ever because only one bucket is filled with elements.

 ## ASCII_Hash